-- Non-essential tokens (see "Tokens" on page XX) - Range rulers that match the dimensions of an official range ruler or a particular section of an official range ruler
+- Non-essential tokens (see "Tokens" on page 5) - Range rulers that match the dimensions of an official range ruler or a particular section of an official range ruler

 Determining the legality of any questionable third-party tokens and range rulers is the marshal's responsibility.
-Proxies of cards are not allowed unless used under the rules of "Lost and Damaged Components" on page 7.
-Components can be modified only as described under "Component Modifications" on page 6.
-If a player uses the Star WarsTM Dice App, the device with the app must be displayed in full view of both players at all times, and their opponent may request to share the app.
+Proxies of cards are not allowed unless used under the rules of "Lost and Damaged Components" on page 5.
+Components can be modified only as described under "Component Modifications" on page 4.
+If a player uses the Star WarsTM Dice App, the device with the app must be displayed in full view of both players at all times, and his or her opponent may request to share the app.